Vijayisover9000/Vijayisover9000/README.md

 - 👋 Hi, I’m @Vijayisover9000
 - 👀 I’m interested in Coding, competitive , machine learning and AI
-- 🌱 I’m currently learning Machine leaning , AI and github
+- 🌱 I’m currently learning Machine leaning , AI and github,c++,c,python
 - 💞️ I’m looking to collaborate on anything basically to learn
 - 📫 How to reach me